browserengineering/book/book/animations.md

 So all paint chunks in the same `CompositedLayer` will share the same composited ancestor index.
 However, they need not have exactly the same ancestor effects array---there could be additional non-composited visual effects at the bottom.
+But we want the `CompositedLayer` to have a common `ancestor_effects` list for all display items, so when a paint chunk is added, we'll actually insert the highest parent display item that is not composited.

 [^simpler]: Intuitively, this just means "part of the same composited animation".